jonathandumas/ENVT3065-sustainability-and-challenges/README.md

 ## Registration to the course

 This course is available for all master students of the Applied Science Faculty and the Science Faculty.
-Contact me directly if you want to follow it at: jdumas@uliege.be
+Contact me directly (jdumas@uliege.be) if you want to register.

 WARNING: due to problems of agendas between the students of the applied science and science faculties, there are two slots:  Tuesday 09:00 AM - 12:30 AM (B28 R.75) and Friday 13:45 - 17:15 (B28 R21).
 You will be informed of when each lecture is performed.